at Earthaven Ecovillage

 We believe that service learning prepares students to use their knowledge for the good of the whole and equips them to address social problems.
 This approach combines the head and the heart to understand learning as applicable to life, instead of just a means to a grade.
 In this way, learning becomes a more holistic approach to living, thinking, and serving others.

-- Friday, April 27 through Monday, April 30: Each day will feature a half-day work party followed by a community event, such as a neighborhood meet-and-greet or community social.
+Each day will feature a half-day work party and a community event, such as a neighborhood meet-and-greet or community social.
 The program formally closes on Monday afternoon.
+Example projects include:

 Participation in all work parties is expected.
+That's where the learning happens!
 Your labor allows SOIL and Earthaven to host this program at a reduced cost.

 Founded in 1994, Earthaven Ecovillage is located on 329 acres in culturally rich, biologically diverse Western North Carolina, about 50 minutes southeast of Asheville and 30 minutes southeast of Black Mountain.
 Surrounded by like-minded, ecologically oriented neighbors, Earthaven is home to 80+ residents, including students and visitors.
 The community is dedicated to caring for people and the Earth by learning and demonstrating a holistic, sustainable culture.